 Let’s start with the Food

 When arriving in Camden’s market, this is the first thing you will notice: the place is full of delicious food stands with cuisines from across the globe.
-If you usually are indecisive regarding what you want to eat, the diversity of the offering will have you hesitating even more.
+If you usually are indecisive regarding what you want to eat, the diversity of the offerings will have you hesitating even more.

 Nonetheless, there are a few spots you should not miss, such as Yumchaa, a cosy tearoom overlooking Camden Lock.
 Not far from it, you will find Chin Chin Labs, known for its ‘nitro ice cream’, with rotating flavours and ice cream sandwiches.